 Evaluating management development programmes

-In order to understand whether learning interventions offer value, the costs of the provision need to be compared with the value of expected and actual outcomes.
+To understand whether learning interventions offer value, the costs need to be compared with the value of expected and actual outcomes.
 If the latter are around specific task accomplishment then they may be relatively quantifiable, although effectively developing the overall capacity to manage is less tangible.

 For more on our work into the value of learning and methods of assessing the effectiveness of learning generally, see our factsheet on evaluating learning and development.